 CORRECTION OF OPERATIONAL IMBALANCES Sample Clauses

 CORRECTION OF OPERATIONAL IMBALANCES.
-3.1 Corrections in Flow Rates During a Day - Balancing Party will be able to request adjustments to actual deliveries at its Delivery Points at any time during the Gas Day by coordinating with Transporter's gas dispatchers.
-Transporter will use reasonable efforts to accommodate those changed quantities when the operating conditions on Transporter's system permits, taking into consideration the nominations made by firm customers on Transporter's system.
+3.1 Corrections in Flow Rates During a Day - Balancing Party will be able to request adjustments to actual deliveries at its Delivery Points or cause such requests to be made at any time during the Gas Day by coordinating with Transporter's gas dispatchers.
+Balancing Party will notify Transporter or cause Transporter to be notified of any such adjustments.
+Transporter will use reasonable efforts to deliver those changed quantities when the operating conditions on Transporter's system permit, taking into consideration the nominations made by firm customers on Transporter's system.

 AutoNDA by SimpleDocs